tock/tockloader/docs/bootloader_serial.md

-Write pages until a binary has been flashed. binary must have a length that is a multiple of 512.
+Write pages until a binary has been flashed. binary must have a length that is a multiple of page size.

 ### get\_all\_attributes